Ready to find the perfect college degree?

 BLS drills down into the job outlook numbers by reviewing different types of sonographers.
 Diagnostic medical sonographers should see that 17% employment growth as specified above, while cardiovascular technologists and technicians should expect a 5% job growth.
 Health technologists can anticipate an 8% job growth.

-As the baby-boom population ages, the need to diagnose and treat medical conditions – like blood clots, heart disease, and other issues – will increase.
+As the baby-boomer population ages, the need to diagnose and treat medical conditions – like blood clots, heart disease, and other issues – will increase.
 Since imaging technology is used to determine findings and make diagnoses, technologists and sonographers will be needed.
 The demand for sonographers in hospitals and medical centers will likely increase.
 Certified personnel and those with the proper education should see the best job prospects.
 Also, sonographers who have become certified in more than one specialty are expected to find themselves with even greater job prospects.

 Job Prospects for Sonographers